 Jennifer Rubin: These people have really betrayed their country.
 They know the person who is sitting with the nuclear codes with his finger literally on the button as he keeps telling us, is unfit for the presidency; that he’s mentally unfit, temperamentally unfit, and yet they kind of prop him out and push him up there, and pretend that everything is okay, and everything is not okay.

 Tim: Then there was establishment Republican strategist, Rick Wilson, reacting to Trump’s zero-tolerance policy at our southern border.

 Rick Wilson: The pictures of the cruelty of this administration are a very deliberate part of this.
 They’re a feature, not a bug of the Trump Administration’s policy.
 No one inside the administration is unhappy about these things, because their core supporters want anybody who is darker than a latte deported.

 Tim: But the Trump-deranged and NeverTrump media were complemented by an equally deranged Hollywood, crushed by the Me Too movement, but carrying on with their virtue signaling, and a seething hatred of the 45th president.
 This is the only clip you need to hear.

 PA Announcer: Ladies and Gentlemen, Robert De Niro!

 Robert De Niro: I’m going to say one thing: F*** Trump!
 It’s no longer down with Trump, it’s “F*** Trump!”

 Tim: And to think how much I’ve loved that guy’s movies.

 Part two of the Best and Worst of SAY WHAT?
-2018 will appear tomorrow on LN.We value your comments!
-Please weigh in on our comment section below.
+2018 will appear tomorrow on LN.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com